janosgyerik/articles/hacking-contest-lessons/level4.md

 Since `m=6d n=6e o=6f p=70`,
 the return address is in the place of the letters `mnop`.
-As there are 12 letters before "m", we can calculate the target length until the return address is 1024 + 12 = 1036.
+As there are 12 letters before "m", we can calculate the target length is 1024 + 12 = 1036.
-Let's verify this final number with one last test in `gdb`:
+Let's verify with one last test in `gdb`:
 ```
 (gdb) run $(python -c 'print "A" * 1036 + "BBBB"')
 Starting program: /levels/levels04/level04 $(python -c 'print "A" * 1036 + "BBBB"')